Recently the Dalai Lama celebrated his 82nd birthday. He may be getting on in age, but he still travels around the world.

 The Dalai Lama is a spiritual leader and a global figure.
 Not only does he represent the Gelug or “Yellow Hat” school of Tibetan Buddhism, but he travels the world speaking on critical issues including the environment, non-violence and human rights.
 In 1989 he received the Nobel Peace Prize for his leading cause, the Tibetan people’s struggle of liberation.

 The extraordinary quality of the Dalai Lama’s personality is compassion.
-His ability to empathize and nurture originates from the energies of his Cancer Moon.
+His ability to empathize and nurture originates from the energies of the Moon.
 Whereas the same dire events in another life could justifiably create depression or anger, they have only spurred the Dalai Lama to be forgiving to all and hopeful for new solutions.